ahmed-musallam/syrupjs/README.md

   show me the money
 </button>
 ```
-> notice the `data-syrup="click:show-me-the-money"` we'll get to that in abit
+> notice the `data-syrup="click:show-me-the-money"` we'll get to that in a bit

-And you have a mony component that is hidden by default
+And you have a money component that is hidden by default

 ```html
 <div class="js-money" style="display:none">